travelingbear/AS2_Linux_ImageAssistant/README.md

 **How to use?**

-  1. You can download all the files one by one to your Image Builder OR
+  1. (optional) You can download all the files one by one to your Image Builder
   2. Git clone them like this: ```git clone https://github.com/travelingbear/AS2_Linux_ImageAssistant --depth 1 --branch=main ~/MyFiles/Image_Assistant_Scripts/```
   3. Make the files executable: ```chmod ugo+x ~/MyFiles/Image_Assistant_Scripts/*.sh```
   4. Execute MainMenu.sh: ```~/MyFiles/Image_Assistant_Scripts/MainMenu.sh```

 **Not supported yet**

  - The 'optimization' seems to not make much difference in almost all the cases I have tested.
-It's possible to create an automated method for that, but the effort and the benefit is not good.
-Apps will use most of the files already loaded during OS initilization.
-I don't think Linux would benefit from this as it is with Windows fleet instances.
+It's possible to create an automated method for that, maybe while adding applications?
  - Environment variables - This one I already have a pseudo-code I can use, but I haven't find time yet.